Oremus-Labs/ol-kubernetes-cluster/README.md

 - 1Password Connect + Operator (secret automation) – Helm chart `1password/connect` pinned at `2.0.5`, deployed in namespace `1password`.
 - Longhorn (distributed block storage) – Helm chart `longhorn` pinned at `1.10.1`, exposed through Traefik at `longhorn.oremuslabs.app`.

+## DNS

+All platform entrypoints terminate on Traefik's LoadBalancer at `10.10.10.52`.
+Whenever a new route is added, create/verify matching DNS `A` (and optional `AAAA`) records that point to this address (for example, `longhorn.oremuslabs.app -> 10.10.10.52`) so the hostname resolves externally.

 ## Bootstrap

 ```bash